grinnell-cs/csc151-images/_eboards/eboard32.md

 * Passing along a great idea from a student: When taking a SoLA, make sure to have DrRacket open with the code related to the topic.
 * Make sure to update your `csc151` library for the next mini-project.
+* Don't forget tomorrow's Scholars' Convocation!
+* Please fill in the mentor/tutor evaluation!
+(See email.)
+* Grade reports coming tonght!
+* I think I've caught up on all the Teams questions (except one on MP5).
+Let me know if you have any outstanding.

 ### Token opportunities